cohnlab/non_local_warming/README.md

 - make\_figure6.R  : replicates Figure 6 in two parts, Figure6A.eps and Figure6B.eps, which can be found in the 'figures' subfolder.

 ### R scripts to replicate tables:
 - make\_table1.R : code to replicate Table 1.
-This script produced four uncompiled latex files, corresponding to Table 1 sections A-D, which can be found in the 'tables' subfolder as 'table1A','table1B','table1C','table1D'
+This script produced four uncompiled latex files, corresponding to Table 1 sections A-D, which can be found in the 'tables' subfolder as 'table1A','table1B','table1C','table1D'.

 - make\_table2.R : code to replicate Table 2.
-The uncompiled latex file can be found in the 'tables' subfolder as 'table2'
+The uncompiled latex file 'table2' can be found in the 'tables' subfolder.